 Fraser, D. & Duncan, I. J. (1998) “‘Pleasures’, ‘pains’ and animal welfare: Toward a natural history of affect”, Animal Welfare, 7, pp. 383-396 [accessed on 27 September 2019].

 Lack, D. (1954) The natural regulation of animal numbers, Oxford: Clarendon.

-2 Fisher, R. A. (1930) The genetical theory of natural selection, Oxford: Oxford University Press; Hamilton, W. D. (1964) “The genetical evolution of social behaviour I”, Journal of Theoretical Biology, 7, pp. 1-16; Dawkins, R. (1982) “Replicators and vehicles”, in King’s College Sociobiology Group (eds.)
-Current problems in sociobiology, Cambridge: Cambridge University Press, pp. 45-64; Mayr, E. (1997) “The objects of selection”, Proceedings of the National Academy of Sciences of the USA, op. cit.
+3 Fisher, R. A. (1930) The genetical theory of natural selection, Oxford: Oxford University Press.
+Hamilton, W. D. (1964) “The genetical evolution of social behaviour.
+I”, Journal of Theoretical Biology, 7, pp. 1-16.
+Dawkins, R. (1982) “Replicators and vehicles”, in King’s College Sociobiology Group (eds.)
+Current problems in sociobiology, Cambridge: Cambridge University Press, pp. 45-64.
+Mayr, E. (1997) “The objects of selection”, Proceedings of the National Academy of Sciences of the USA, op. cit.

-5 Suffering and death therefore occurs out of competition at both intraspecies and interspecies level.
-See for instance Cannon, G. B. (1966) “Intraspecies competition, viability, and longevity in experimental populations”, Evolution, 20, pp. 117-31; Connell, J. H. (1983) “On the prevalence and relative importance of interspecific competition: Evidence from field experiments”, The American Naturalist, 122, pp. 661-696; Chesson, P. L. (1985) “Coexistence of competitors in spatially and temporally varying environments: a look at the combined effects of different sorts of variability”, Theoretical Population Biology, 28, pp. 263-287.
+8 Suffering and death therefore occurs out of competition at both intraspecies and interspecies level.
+See for instance Cannon, G. B. (1966) “Intraspecies competition, viability, and longevity in experimental populations”, Evolution, 20, pp. 117-131; Connell, J. H. (1983) “On the prevalence and relative importance of interspecific competition: Evidence from field experiments”, The American Naturalist, 122, pp. 661-696 [accessed on 23 September 2019]; Chesson, P. L. (1985) “Coexistence of competitors in spatially and temporally varying environments: A look at the combined effects of different sorts of variability”, Theoretical Population Biology, 28, pp. 263-287.